Connecting by Road & Rail

 [Photo captions, from left to right, read]

 The rail connection served Yarmouth for approximately 100 years.
-It was gradually replaced by improved highways and finally abandoned in 1990.

-Advertising for steamer service between Yarmouth and Boston emphasized convenient connections to Halifax
+Advertising for steamer service between Yarmouth and Boston emphasized convenient connections to Halifax by rail.

 This excursion train carried between 1,100 and 1,200 passengers on 12 platform cars accompanied by the Milton Brass Band.
 It was not until 1879 that the railway line was connected all the way to Digby and 1891 when completion of the controversial and expensive "missing link" between Digby and Annapolis gave Yarmouth a direct rail line connection to Halifax and the rest of the continent.